dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 With the creation of Kubernetes, we are seeing a rise in popularity of Control Planes.
 The concept is built on the idea that you declare a state and services, then watches the state and make sure that the system's actual state reflects the state declared.
 If the desired state changes, the control plane ensures that the new state is automatically reflected in the actual state.
 Control planes are self-healing, and they automatically correct drift.

 Kubernetes is a perfect ecosystem fundament for control planes because most events that happen inside is controlled by control planes.
 At its core, Kubernetes stores a state declared in YAML, and different services watch this state and make sure the actual state reflects the declared state.
 Kubernetes can easily be extended by creating new services that watch the state and act accordingly.
 During the last years, new control planes have emerged that also manage external resources.
-It works more or less the same way, but now the services instead ensure that some external state corresponds to declared
+It works more or less the same way, but now the services instead ensure that some external state corresponds to the declared state.

-Now the question is if we can combine these tools in order to create a universal control plane for handling all kinds of states, all managed from within Kubernetes.
+Now the question is if we can combine these tools in order to create a universal control plane for handling all kinds of states, all managed from within Kubernetes?
 How would such a setup look?
 How would you interact with it?
 And what concerns and implications may such a setup bring?

 ## 5.1.
 Motivation

 This paper is written in collaboration with Eficode.
-Eficode is a consultant company that specializes in DevOps.
+Eficode is a consulting company that specializes in DevOps.
 Eficode helps companies support or transform their DevOps processes.
 Eficode is always interested in keeping up with the latest trends and technologies in DevOps, so they can give their customers the best advice.

 Eficode has already written about how Terraform does not scale well for big organizations in their post: [Outgrowing Terraform and adopting control planes](https://www.eficode.com/blog/outgrowing-terraform-and-adopting-control-planes).
 Terraform has proven to be a stable and reliable infrastructure tool for many years now, but it may not always be the best solution.
 New technologies get showcased, and new paradigms emerge.